JetBrains/teamcity-documentation/topics/ldap-integration.md

 ### Scrambling credentials in ldap-config.properties file

-The `java.naming.security.credentials` property can be used to configure either plain\-text or scrambled\-form passwords.
+The `java.naming.security.credentials` property can store the password either in the plain\-text or scrambled form.
+TeamCity needs the raw password value when authenticating in LDAP server, so the password should be stored in a reversible form.
+You can get the scrambled value using the command below and then set the property to the the scrambled value.

+Note that scrambling is not encryption: it protects the password from being easily remembered when seen occasionally, but it does not protect against getting the real password value when someone gets the scrambled password value.

 To get the scrambled password value, execute the following command (must be executed from the `<TeamCity installation directory>/webapps/ROOT/WEB-INF/lib` directory:

 For Windows: